danielandresgp/danielandresgp.github.io/_pages/about.md

 ## Welcome!

-I live in beaufitufl Sout FLorida, where I work as Research Assistant Professor in the [Division of Biostatistics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
+I live in beautiful South FLorida, where I work as Research Assistant Professor in the [Division of Biostatistics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.

 Theoretically, my current research can be divided into two areas: First, **information theory**, as applied to statistics and machine learning.
 Second, more recently I became very interested **high-dimensional probability**, as the mathematical foundation for data science and statistical learning.